angelineqee/place_finder_with_DFA/README.md

-Here’s a rewritten version of your README in a more natural, team-based tone.
-I've made the structure cleaner, used “we” throughout, and made the writing more direct and consistent.

----

 # Place-Finder DFA

 Group 7 (_Angeline_, _Dean_ and _Jun Jie_) built a compact, working **Deterministic Finite Automaton (DFA)** web app that: